 Yes, below you will see links to E-link, Going Global, and many other sites to aid you in your search!

 E-link is an online database that CSB|SJU students can use to search for opportunities such as internships, jobs, fellowships and undergraduate research.
 Searches are fast, simple, and there are a wide variety of options!
 Through this site, you can see full position descriptions, necessary qualifications, how to apply, as well as the contact information for each position.
 Faculty and Staff are welcome to access E-Link and view its contents as well.
 If you're having trouble accessing your E-Link account, please contact firstname.lastname@example.org.

 Going Global provides information about world-wide job and internship opportunities.
 This website is updated daily and can be particularly useful if you choose to study abroad and also complete an internship abroad.
 International Students can also use this tool to find a list of companies in the United States who've previously sponsored H-1B Visas (and who might also be likely to sponsor a job or internship).

 Students should be aware of fraudulent internships and scams that can be posted to internship databases (which can sometimes include on-campus resources like E-Link).
 CSB/SJU Career Services staff members monitor E-Link (but not others) to ensure legitimate companies and postings, but are challenged by unscrupulous individuals utilizing deceptive information to pose as legitimate organizations.
-NEVER pay money as part of an application or testing process.
+Please review these tips to avoid fraudulent internship and job postings, but note that you should NEVER pay money as part of an application or testing process.
 Please report activity which seems suspicious to the site administrator.